vrtnis/actuator_spec_generator/README.md

-# actuator_spec_generator
+# Actuator Spec Generator

-`actuator_spec_generator` is a browser extension designed to extract detailed information about robotics actuators from web pages and format it into a structured infobox.
+`actuator_spec_generator` is a browser extension designed to extract detailed information about robotics actuators from web pages (e.g., Alibaba or MyActuator listings) and format it into a structured infobox.
 This tool leverages the OpenAI API to generate the infobox based on the text content of the page.

 ## Features